 If you just got a brand-new roof, let your insurance company know.
 They might throw a discount your way because it’s going to protect your home from storm damage – and it’s still tough and able to hold up against the weather.

-Pro tip: If you know you need a new roof, reach out to your insurance agent first to check if there are any requirements it has to meet to qualify you for a discount.
+Pro tip: If you know you need a new roof, reach out to your insurance agent first to see what you need to know about getting a discount.